FOREX-Euro steadies on persistent hopes for ECB action

 flat, despite favourable price movements," he said.

-of 82.789 the day before but still well above a one-month low of
+overnight high of 82.789 but still well above a one-month low of

 82.041 touched on Tuesday.